lxmliu2002/lxmliu2002.github.io/_pages/about.md

 *2025.09*: &nbsp;👋 I am leaving [Ant Group](https://www.antgroup.com/)'s [Cryptology Lab](https://antcplab.github.io/) after a great internship.

-*2025.09*: &nbsp;🎉 Paper [“SoK: Robustness in Large Language Models against Jailbreak Attacks”](https://github.com/XOTaichi/Security-Cube-Artifact) (with Feiyue Xu) accepted by IEEE S&P 2026.
+*2025.09*: &nbsp;🎉 Paper [“SoK: Robustness in Large Language Models against Jailbreak Attacks”](https://github.com/XOTaichi/Security-Cube-Artifact) (with Feiyue Xu) accepted by IEEE S&P 2026(CCF-A, one of the top four security conferences).

 *2025.08*: &nbsp;🎉 My research has been officially registered with the China Copyright Protection Center, and the technology has been successfully deployed by a cybersecurity unit, achieving tangible results in real-world applications.
 Many thanks to all collaborators and mentors for their invaluable support and guidance!